thinktandem/tandem/site/blog/2016-09-10-let-s-get-small-introduction-to-microservices.md

 img-src: 'https://thinktandem.io/images/articles/microservices.png'
 byline: 'In software development, things change.
 Learn how a microservice architecture can help you adapt to changing requirements and scale applications in the cloud.'
 date: '2016-09-10'
+meta:
+    - { name: description, content: 'In software development, things change.
+Learn how a microservice architecture can help you adapt to changing requirements and scale applications in the cloud.' }
+    - { name: keywords, content: devops }
 ---

 Let's repeat a mantra together: "change" is the essence of web application development.
 No sooner have we developed a "complete" web project than does our API datasource change, our business needs grow, or (the best possible problem) our userbase swells beyond the capacity of our system.